Orioles vs. Yankees MLB Betting Odds, Trends & Prediction

 Yankee Stadium, Bronx, NY

-As of this writing, our MLB Public Betting Page shows that 50% of bets are on both the Orioles and Yankees’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 63% of bets are on the Yankees’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Orioles vs. Yankees MLB Betting Trends

-The total has gone UNDER in 16 of NY Yankees’ last 21 games played on a Tuesday.
+Yankees are 11-1 SU in their last 12 games played on a Wednesday

 Orioles vs. Yankees MLB BETTING PREDICTION